 Make the churro donuts: Place the water, milk, butter, sugar, and salt in a medium saucepan and bring to a boil over medium-high heat.
 Once boiling, remove the pan from the heat and add the flour, stirring with a wooden spoon until the flour is completely incorporated.

 Place the pan back over medium heat and continue to cook and stir for 1 to 2 minutes to steam away as much water as possible.
+(The more moisture you can remove, the more eggs you can add and the lighter your pastry will be.)
 The mixture is ready when a thin film coats the bottom of the pan.

-Move the mixture to the bowl of a stand mixer fitted with the paddle attachment.
-Add the vanilla bean paste and mix for about 1 to 2 minutes to allow it to cool.
-Then mix on medium speed and add the first egg.
-Let it mix in completely and then scrape down the sides of the bowl.
+Move the mixture to the bowl of a stand mixer fitted with the paddle attachment and mix for about 1 to 2 minutes to allow it to cool slightly.
+Add the first egg and mix on medium speed until completely combined, scraping down the sides of the bowl as needed.

 Add the remaining eggs, one at a time, and mix in completely until the batter becomes smooth and glossy.
-Transfer the batter to a piping bag fitted with a large open star tip.
+If the consistency is right, when you pull the paddle up the dough sticking to the paddle should hang down in a V shape ribbon that slowly breaks off.
+If your batter isn't the right consistency, add some of the additional whisked egg.
+Once you achieve the right consistency, transfer the batter to a piping bag fitted with a large open star tip.

-Pipe circles onto a parchment paper-lined baking sheet.
+Using a cookie cutter or other circular tool, draw 6 circles 3-inches in diameter on a piece of parchment paper.
+Place the parchment paper upside down on a lined baking sheet and pipe out 6 circles.
 Top with the desired amount of chocolate chips and then pipe another circle of batter over the top of the chocolate.
-While the size of the donuts doesn’t matter, keep in mind you need enough batter to cover all of the chocolate; make sure there are no gaps in between each layer otherwise, the melted chocolate will leak out & you’ll make a mess when frying.
+Keep in mind you need enough batter to cover all of the chocolate; make sure there are no gaps in between each layer otherwise, the melted chocolate will leak out & you’ll make a mess when frying.

 Immediately transfer the tray to the freezer and freeze until solid, about 2 hours or overnight.